o3de/o3de.org/content/docs/user-guide/settings/script-api.md

 ## Examples

-The settings registry can be accessed through O3DE's supported script languages, Lua and Python.
+The Settings Registry can be accessed through O3DE's supported script languages, Lua and Python.

 ### Python example